chidubemokeke/Subgraph-Tutorial-S1-P1-ERC20/README.md

 }
 ```

+After the first query, I discovered the same account had sent and received the highest amount so my spidey senses started tingling (LOL)

-I decided to dig a little deeper to see it's last five interactions in transfers and receipts with the highest values and the addresses that sent and received from it(I think I have a bit of OCD)
+I decided to dig a little deeper to see it's last five interactions in transfers and receipts with the highest values and the accounts that sent and received from it (I think I have a bit of OCD)

 ## This query fetchs the top 5 accounts that a specific account has transacted with and their values